 – Erdene Zuu monastery, founded in 1586 by Altai Khaan, Erdene Zuu (Hundred Treasures) was the first Buddhist monastery in Mongolia.
 It is enclosed by an imposing wall with 108 stupas.
 Although many of the temples were destroyed during the purges of the 1930s, and artefacts stolen, enough remains to make this monastery the most important in Mongolia.

 – Baldan Bereveen Monastery was founded towards the end of the 18th Century by a lama named Tsevendorj.
 Just behind the current site of the monastery, lived an old man named Baldan and his wife Tsevelma with their seven goats.
 When Tsevendorj arrived, Tsevelma was making some bereeven (rice boiled in milk).
-Tsevendorj decided to stay here a few days and then decided to build a monastery here, naming it Baldan Bereeven, in honor of the herdsman Baldan and his wife’s rice dish.
+Tsevendorj decided to stay here a few days and then decided to build a monastery here, naming it Baldan Bereeven, in honour of the herdsman Baldan and his wife’s rice dish.
 It eventually became one of the three or four biggest and most important monasteries in Mongolia with at one time up to 6000 monks in residence.